jmcantrell/arch-bootstrap/README.md

 If it's executable, it should output one package per line to stdout.
 If it's a regular file, it should contain one package per line with no blank lines or comments.

-Aside from these extra packages, only the packages necessary for a functional system will be installed.
+Aside from these extra packages, only the packages necessary for a functional system will be installed (see `./bin/list-packages`).

+By default, `./config/packages` does not exist, i.e., no extra packages are installed.

 #### `$INSTALL_CONFIG/install`